hhexo/dd-star/README.md

 ## How to work with a dd-star based project.

-First of all, create a bare clone of `dd-star`.
-Then go to that directory and type `make`.
+You can start from a clone of `dd-star`.
+Go to that directory and type `make`.
 A help message will explain which targets are available for handling the default projects.

 `make everything` will always build all projects (`core` and `satellites`).

 `make reset` will clean all projects.

-Just start playing with it, adding projects and files.
+You can then just start playing with it, adding projects and files.
 It's that simple.

-Full guidance is provided in GUIDE.md.
+Full guidance for working with `dd-star` is provided in GUIDE.md.